samsinai/samsinai.github.io/_posts/2018-03-29-Coupon-collecting,-viral-sex,-and-evolution.markdown

 For a less speculative, more detailed treatment of these ideas, read the [main paper](https://arxiv.org/abs/1612.00825).
 Comments, ideas to extend our work, and feedback is welcome.

-## Note
+## Note on the applicability of the model

 1. Artem Kaznatcheev has written a great blog post on this work as well, with a slightly different lens, check it out [here](https://egtheory.wordpress.com/2016/12/18/fusion-and-sex/).
+In particular, he points out that the benefits of sex, in the way we describe it, are compromised if there is a strict pairing between division/death events and merging events (namely, e.g. you have to split every time you merge).
+This is not necessary in protocells and viruses, but certainly relevant in other scenarios.
+(I will amend more notes here on applicability limitations when I have the chance).

 ## References